bonitasoft/bonita-doc/md/define-who-can-do-what.md

 - select the "Customer lane" (click on the lane name), go in *General > Actors* and in the drop down list select "Customer actor"
 - do the same for the "Manager lane" with the "Manager actor"

-Actor are just identifier, in order to define the actual user we need to configure the actors and map them with groups, roles , users... of the organization.
+Actor are just identifiers, in order to define the actual user we need to configure the actors and map them with groups, roles , users... of the organization.
 We will use Bonita Acme test organization for this example:
 - in the Studio tool bar, click on the wrench icon
 - select the "Employee actor"
 - click on the "Groups..." button